 I am often asked about evaluating the performance of a TPA.
 There is no handy formula or measure.
-There are no industry norms nor guidelines because it is such a personalized business that there are no comparables.
+There are no industry norms nor check-list guidelines because it is such a personalized business that there are no comparables.
 First of all, from a legal standpoint, a TPA does only as much or as little as delegated by the client in the service contract, so each is a custom arrangement.
 From the practical perspective, things like the level & speed of cooperation from the client (such as notifying about new workers, dependents, terminations, etc.)...not to mention the type of employment & plan (union, non-union, big, small, locations, design of plan, etc. etc.) all impact the "efficiency".
 There is also the extremely important issue that in employee benefits, there is often no "right" or provably correct way to do things, because huge segments of the law lack final comprehensive compliance guidance, and most government agencies judge situations on a case-by-case basis.
 Thus measuring "accuracy" is very subjective.
-On the other hand, TPAs model themselves on the toughest-ever consumer protection....which can impose both civil and criminal (jail time) penalties for transgressions.
+On the other hand, TPAs tend to model themselves on the toughest-ever consumer protection....which can impose both civil and criminal (jail time) penalties for transgressions.
 ERISA's fiduciary responsibility is inspected & enforced by the U.S. Department of Labor.
+Thus, it can be said that in actual practice, TPAs have the toughest performance standards!

 Frankly, from a financial & liability point of view, I find that government compliance is the area that holds the greatest potential for risk.
 Most of the government penalties are designed to cripple an employer for even innocent or unknowing goofs.
 Therefore, my question in evaluating a TPA would be where the TPA gets their government compliance information and how do they go about coordinating with the client to implement what they can.

-At the risk of sounding like bragging, expertise in government compliance is an area in which SPBA TPAs have earned great respect.
+At the risk of sounding like bragging, expertise in government compliance is an area in which SPBA TPAs have earned tremendous respect.
 SPBA TPA firms have had exposure to the best and widest array of input & exchange about government compliance.
-Because about 2/3 of all U.S. employee benefit plans use some form of TPA (and 5/6 of that market are clients of SPBA member TPAs)...and because TPA client plans cover every size & format of employment, government legislative & regulatory policy shapers brainstorm with us about options & interpretations for the "real world".
+Because most of U.S. employees in non-federal benefit plans use some form of TPA...and because TPA client plans cover every size & format of employment, SPBA has the largest and broadest real-world perspective....a reputation for constructive candor & non-partisanship.
+Therefore government legislative & regulatory policy shapers brainstorm with us about options & interpretations for the "real world" advice.
 It is not fool-proof, and government often changes its mind.
 However, it is the best resource available on these topics that cover tax law, labor law, and a host of social issues.
 (For example when a recent major law was passed, and the three regulatory agencies were required to create expert "public input" advisory groups, all three agencies chose only SPBA.)
 Therefore, I'd say that the most important part of evaluating a TPA would be the open-ended question asking your TPA to tell you about their government compliance sources of information and procedures for keeping you up to date (recognizing that it is always a case-by-case strategy, so you won't get a precise answer).
+SPBA member firms have an active role in this brainstorming with the actual government officials making decisions & writing regulations.
+At SPBA meetings, members discuss their clients needs & types of situations so that rules & regs can adjust for them.
+SPBA members are held in high esteem by the governemnt officials for their expertise.
+So, casually ask if a firm your considering attends SPBA meetings.

 Let me also alert you to check whether the entity knows the correct areas of law.
-For example, insurance law is very different from ERISA & employee benefits law (so different that some normal insurance practices can be criminal offenses under ERISA).
+For example, insurance law is very different from ERISA & employee benefits law (so different that some normal insurance practices can be prosecuted as federal criminal offenses under ERISA).
 Similarly, people who know health & medical law must show that they also know employee benefit law.
-Employee benefits encompasses many specialties, so, for example, even a tax attorney may be unaware of labor or social law implications of an issue and vice versa.
+Employee benefits encompasses many specialties, so, for example, even a tax attorney may be and expert on some aspects, but unaware of labor or social law implications of an issue or regulations...and vice versa.

 Is the TPA's style & operation a "comfortable fit" for the client plan?
 Unlike relations with an insurance company or HMO, which comprises just paying the premium, a TPA is an ongoing partner with the employer/plan to see how the constant flow of new government requirements can be accommodated, and decide how the plan wishes to implement provisions and make interpretations to keep all sides happy.
 Just like any other business partnership, there should be comfort and trust.